Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Samples may contain donor DNA if obtained from patients who received nonleukoreduced blood transfusions or allogeneic hematopoietic stem cell transplantation.
-Results from samples obtained under these circumstances may not accurately reflect the recipient's genotype.
-For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
-The impact of hematopoietic stem cell transplantation on risk of abacavir hypersensitivity reactions is not defined in the literature.
+Specimens may contain donor DNA if obtained from patients who received non-leukoreduced blood transfusions or allogeneic hematopoietic stem cell transplantation.
+Results from specimens obtained under these circumstances may not accurately reflect the recipient's genotype.
+For individuals who have received non-leukoreduced blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
+The impact of hematopoietic stem cell or liver transplantation on risk of severe cutaneous adverse reactions with allopurinol is not defined in the literature.
+Risk is unknown for stem cell or liver transplant recipients with mismatch of the HLA-B*57:01 allele.

 All patients taking pazopanib should have hepatic function monitored, regardless of HLA-B*57:01 carrier status, and administration of pazopanib should be interrupted, reduced, or discontinued according to recommendations in the FDA label if hepatic function is impaired.

 Rare or novel variants may be present that could lead to false-negative or false-positive results.
 There may be rare or novel HLA-B alleles that could interfere with this assay.
-There are, as yet, no data indicating whether any other allele or subtypes are associated with abacavir hypersensitivity or pazopanib hepatotoxicity.
+Currently, there isn't data indicating whether any other allele or subtype is associated with abacavir hypersensitivity or pazopanib hepatotoxicity.

 Supportive Data